 The Group 3 Geoffrey Belmaine Stakes is a gender-restricted race for fillies and mares four years old and above.
 It is run a Caulfield Racecourse under the auspices of the Melbourne Racing Club.

 Up to 16 fillies or mares can participate.
-The race is the final race on the card for 2021 on the day that sees the Group 1 C F Orr Stakes as the highlight of the meeting.
+The race is the final race on the card on the day that sees the Group 1 C F Orr Stakes as the highlight of the meeting.
 The two races have been run at the same meeting since 2003.

 History of the Group 3 Geoffrey Belmaine Stakes